NoemPHP/container/docs/README.md

 > Example: `#[Alias( 'my-other-service-id' )]`

 Use this to advertise your service under a number of IDs without repeating the definition.
-One use-case is to enforce interface segregation in consumers while supplying them with a class that implements multiple interfaces:
+One use-case is to encourage interface segregation in consumers while supplying them with a class that implements multiple interfaces:

 ```php